marcin16d/Shooting-Range-management-system/README.md

    A team of 4 Competitors may register - and take part - in competitions organized by the Manager.
    The manager may supervise the course of the competition.

+   Functionality summary:
+     1. Organization of the competition
+     1. Competition registration
+     1. Change of the competition date
+     1. Team Registration